doig-u/murun/README.md

 murun (MUlti RUN) is a tool for run scripts on one or multiple servers.

 It is for configuration management.
 Like [Ansible](https://www.ansible.com/) but much simple.
-Put 'murun' and your admin, deploy scripts and configs to project folder and add to a private repo, for ex.
+Put 'murun' and your admin, deploy scripts and configs to a project folder and add to a private repo, for ex.
-Murun works over ssh, so use an ssh key.
-If the key has a passphrase, make ``eval `ssh-agent` && ssh-add`` for one time passphrase request.
+Murun works over ssh, so use an ssh key. _HINT: If the key has a passphrase, make ``eval `ssh-agent` && ssh-add`` for one time passphrase request._

 Usage: `murun hosts|[user@]address[:port] \[sudo-user@\]folder/script`